openwdl/wdl/versions/draft-3/SPEC.md

 ## Versioning

 For portability purposes it is critical that WDL documents be versioned so an engine knows how to process it.
-From `draft-3` forward, all WDL documents must have one and only one `version` statement, for example
+From `draft-3` forward, the first line of all WDL documents must be a `version` statement, for example

 ```wdl
 version draft-3
 ```

-The `version` statement must be the first line of a WDL document.
 Any WDL document which does not have a `version` field must be treated as `draft-2`.

 ## Import Statements